 - Thyroid Hormones – To keep it simple, high levels of thyroid hormones can boost metabolism and low levels of thyroid hormones will reduce the metabolism.
 So it influences weight loss/weight gain.
 I suggest taking doctor’s advice.
 But keep exercising levels per week under control.
 Excess exercise sessions per week can influence these hormones.
 Appropriate sessions per week (4-5 days max) boosts the thyroid hormones and reduce lethargy if there is Hypothyroidism.
 If there is hyperthyroidism, I would suggest checking with a physician.
 Too much of HIIT in a week can cause a reduction in a T3 thyroid hormone.

 - Testosterone – Testosterone decrease would cause weight gain and fat increase in the body.
 As one ages testosterone decreases in the body.
 Focus should be on boosting the testosterone.
+Do Compound exercises like deadlifts, squats, bench presses with less than a minute of rest between different sets.

 Benefits of Exercise